junior-devleague/pop-up-penguin/README.md

 Get the penguin pngs!
 Before we start, we need to make sure we have all the image files this project requires.
 If you haven’t already, download the file at the top of this page called penguin_pngs.zip.

-Once you’ve downloaded the zip file make sure it’s in a place you can find it and open it to get at the files inside.
+Once you’ve downloaded the **zip** file make sure it’s in a place you can find it and open it to get at the files inside.
 It should be full of image files with the "png" extension.

 ## Step 1: Upload our penguins
 Alright.
 Let’s start making our cute penguin game.
 The first thing we need to do is upload all our penguin images.

-Make a new app in Coder.
-We called ours Pop-Up Penguins.
+- Create the files: index.html, styles.css, and app.js
-Open or unzip the penguin_pngs.zip file.
+- Open or unzip the penguin_pngs.zip file in the location.
 You need the image files inside, not the zip itself.
-In Coder, open the media tab in your app.
-It's the file icon at the top.
-Click the “+” sign and add each file that you found inside the penguin_pngs.zip file.
-You should see them pop into the media folder.
-It might take a minute, but upload each of the files into your app this way.
-To finish this step:

-Upload all the images in the media folder.

 ## Step 2: Make some divs

 Now that we’ve added all our files let’s start building our game.
 We’ll be adding a set of divs to our HTML and matching styles in our CSS that create the image above.

-Open the HTML tab and delete everything between the <body> tags.
+- Add the following code between the <body> tags of the HTML:
-Add the following code:

 <body>
     <div id="gameholder">